-Chapada currently operates one open pit mine and process plant and has all the required infrastructure necessary for a mining complex including:
+Chapada operates an open pit mine and process plant and has all the required infrastructure necessary for a mining complex including:

-- Open pit mine and mine infrastructure including truck shop, truck wash facility, warehouse, fuel storage and distribution facility, explosive's storage and magazine sites, and electrical power distribution and substations to support construction projects and mine operations. - A conventional flotation mill for processing sulphide ore and mill infrastructure including assay laboratory, maintenance shops, and offices. - Mine and mill infrastructure including office buildings, shops, and equipment.

-- A tailings storage facility comprising a raised dam constructed with cyclone tailings with capacity for three years and plans for further expansion.

-- Local water supplies as required.

-- Electric power from the national grid.

-- Haulage roads from the mines to the plant.

-- Stockpile areas for high grade and low grade ore.

-- Maintenance facilities.

-- Administrative office facilities.

-- Core storage and exploration offices.

-- Access road network connecting the mine infrastructure to the town site and to public roads.
+- Open pit mine and mine infrastructure including truck shop, truck wash facility, warehouse, fuel storage and distribution facility, explosive's storage and magazine sites, and electrical power distribution and substations to support construction projects and mine operations. - A conventional grind/flotation mill for processing sulphide ore and mill infrastructure including assay laboratory, maintenance shops, and offices. - Mine and mill infrastructure including office buildings, shops, and equipment. - A TSF comprising a centreline raised dam constructed with cyclone tailings with current permitted capacity for 2.5 years and plans for further expansion. - Local water supplies as required. - · Electric power from the national grid. - Haulage roads from the mines to the plant. - · Stockpile areas for high grade and low grade ore and waste dumps. - · Maintenance facilities. - · Administrative office facilities. - Core storage and exploration offices. - Access road network connecting the mine infrastructure to the town site and to public roads.